How to be a Landlord in Georgia

 In Georgia, there are no laws regarding notice of entry.
-However, it’s recommended that you provide 24 to 48 hours notice in writing that specifies the reason that you will be entering the rental property.
-It is also suggested that you only perform maintenance Monday through Friday between the hours of 9:00 AM – 5:00 PM.
+However, it’s recommended that you provide 24-to-48-hour notice in writing that specifies the reason that you will be entering the rental property.
+It is also suggested that you only perform maintenance Monday through Friday between the hours of 9:00 AM to 5:00 PM.
 The exception to this is in the case of an emergency such as a fire or a big water leak.
 By following these recommendations it will help maintain a positive relationship between you and your tenant.

 Bonus: Learn About Taxes on Rental Income in Georgia

 In Georgia, residential rental income is taxed at a flat rate of 5%.
 However, operating expenses such as mortgage interest, property taxes, property insurance, structural improvements, and pest control can reduce your taxable rental property income.

 Best Practice: Don’t get rid of receipts for services you paid for to maintain your rental property.
 They can be used to help with tax deductions come tax season.

 Being a landlord in Georgia doesn’t need to be hard thanks to the help of free landlord tools like TurboTenant.
 We allow you to advertise your property, screen prospective tenants, accept rental applications, create a lease, accept rent payments, and so much more.
 Join the growing Georgia economy and start increasing your money by becoming a landlord today!